howen7/west-082420-classification-bakeoff/README.md

 Test results will be scored by F1-score.
 The group which submitted the predictions with the highest F1-score will be announced Monday morning.
 As a reward, they will receive a round of applause.

 ## Share
-- After submission, push your repo with your work to your forked repo.
-In this way, your peers will be able to gain valuable wisdom from the different tactics employed.
+- After submission, push your repo with your work to your forked repo!
+In this way, your peers will be able to gain valuable wisdom from the different tactics employed!